varun-d/Popular-Movies-App-Varun/readme.md

 # Popular Movies App

-This app was submitted on July 13th 2015
+Stage 1 was submitted on July 13th 2015

 # What does the app do

 I have tried to comment everyline of code for easy understanding of the process.

 1. The main screen showing latest movie posters from the The Movie Database.
-2. OnClick of each poster takes you to the detail page displaying:
+2. OnClick of each poster takes you to the detail page

+# Things it needs to do for stage 2:

+## UI

+1. Main screen will show Movie Poster grid.
+Sortable by Popular/Votes/Favorites
+2. OnClick of a poster, user is taken to the detail screen showing:
-    a.
-Movie Title
+    1. Movie Title
-    b.
-Movie Poster
+    2. Movie Poster
-    c.
-Release date
-    d.
-Average Vote
-    e.
-Overview text
+    3. Movie Release Date
+    4. Movie Avg.
+Rating
+    5. Link to Trailer(s)
+    6. Show few Movie Reviews by users
+    7. A toggle showing Favorite/Not Movie
+3. On Tablet, UI would show the detail fragment beside it.

+## Logic

+1. Main Screen: Pull in list of movies from /discover/ API
+2. For each movie request, /movie/{id}/videos (list of URLs)
+3. For each movie request, /movie/{id}/reviews (list of reviews)
+4. OnClick, send over TMDBMovie object to the detail screen/fragment

+# Workbreakdown

+1. Research /videos and /reviews content
+    Done.
+Note that sometimes videos or reviews will be missing.
+Or Videos may have multiple trailers.
+In any case we keep this simple, with one video link.
+This info will be pulled in using one API call by append_to_response param.
+2. Plan out rough wireframe on what content would be shown
+3. Modify TMDBMovie Object to reflect videos and reviews and favorited.
+4. Research Retrofit Lib / REST Library to build the TMDBMovie Object efficiently
+5. Modify current JSON parsing to use retrofit
+6. Modify FetchMoviesTask to also request /video and /reviews
+7. Decouple FetchMoviesTask from the fragmet file

 # Topics covered